sseanik/Career-Fairs-Connect/README.md

 32. Answer question and press submit.
 33. As Student refresh page, and then click on "Questions and Answers" tab.
 34. Click question to confirm answer has appeared.

-#### Above is simply a happy path showing off the main features.
-Additional features include the dark mode feature.
-Our features are also fully scalable to enable numerous profiles, career fairs, stalls etc.